Top 10 Cabbage Companion Plants And 6 You Should Avoid in 2022.

 Can I Plant Lettuce and Cabbage Together?

-Also, these two are also normally affected by the same kind of pest and diseases, therefore cannot be planted in close proximity to each other.
+Also, these two are also normally affected by the same kind of pests and diseases, therefore cannot be planted in close proximity to each other.

 Otherwise, there would be an outbreak of pests and diseases on your farm, which I know isn’t your desire.